ZhenrongShen/CellGAN/README.md

 ## Reproducing Experiments
 ### Data Preparation
-- Prepare your training data in `DATAROOT` as:
+- Prepare your data in `DATAROOT` as:

 ```
 DATAROOT